Help center

 • Device authentication: Your ProxyBox authenticates with our servers using HMAC-based signatures, preventing impersonation.

-• Token rotation: Login sessions use refresh token rotation with reuse detection -- if a token is stolen and used, all sessions for that account are automatically revoked.
+• Token rotation: Login sessions use refresh token rotation with reuse detection.
+If a token is stolen and used, all sessions for that account are automatically revoked.

 • VPN key encryption: Your WireGuard private keys are encrypted at rest with AES-256-GCM.